o3de/o3de.org/content/docs/user-guide/testing/getting-started/_index.md

 Similar to the production build target, the test target defines a library in a `CMakeLists.txt` configuration file.
 Start by finding the `CMakeLists.txt` that you created in the prerequisite step.
 It should exist at a path similar to `o3de/.../<MyModule>/CMakeLists.txt`.

 Modify the `CMakeLists.txt` file to define your new test module with `ly_add_target()`.
-Similar to the production build target, it's easiest to create another file that lists the C++ files used to compile the test library.
+Similar to the production build target, it's easiest to create another `.cmake` file that lists the C++ files used to compile the test library.

 The example above uses `o3de/.../<MyModule>/mymodule_test_files.cmake`, which has content similar to the following:

 ```
 set(FILES